pmeier/schemaf/README.md

     - The name should match the `{{cookiecutter.repo_name}}` variable.
     - The repository has to be public.
     - You need to grant TravisCI access to the repository
+4. Activate your project on [AppVeyor](https://ci.appveyor.com/projects/new).
-4. Run `git push --set-upstream origin master` inside the new repository.
+5. Run `git push --set-upstream origin master` inside the new repository.
-5. Activate the project on [Read the Docs](https://readthedocs.org/dashboard/import/).
+6. Activate the project on [Read the Docs](https://readthedocs.org/dashboard/import/).
 You may need to synchronize your account before the new repository shows up.

 ## Post-installation actions